Book Lauren Bianchi

-As a Scottish Storyteller Lauren feels steeped in the culture which has been drawn from the landscape, the people and the history.
-Scotland boasts an incredibly rich cultural landscape and history and Lauren believes it is important that this heritage continues to be passed on from generation to generation.
+As a Scottish Storyteller, Lauren feels steeped in the culture which has been drawn from the landscape, the people and the history.
+Lauren believes it is important that this heritage continues to be passed on from generation to generation.
 She also firmly believes that we are all citizens of the world so she researches and tells stories from different countries and cultures.
 Lauren’s contribution to these cultures is to tell real and imagined stories – myths, truths and somewhere in between.